 - To be specific, the most disruptive/productive innovations are likely to require the application of Intenet-based information technologies, a/k/a "eLearning" to our core teaching processes as well as to our administrative processes;

-- HBCUs and other minority serving institutions (MSIs) should accelerate their efforts to achieve economies of scale by greatly intensifying their current efforts to collaborate and to share their limited resources; and most importantly
+- HBCUs and other minority serving institutions (MSIs) should accelerate their efforts to achieve economies of scale by greatly intensifying their current efforts to collaborate and share their limited resources; and most importantly

 - HBCUs and other minority serving institutions (MSIs) should greatly intensify their use of social media and Internet clouds to leverage their overlapping student, alumni, faculty, staff, and administrative networks to achieve more effective sharing and collaboration.